 When you do a coffee enema, you will not be using the same coffee you buy in the grocery store to drink in the morning.

-For the same reasons I recommend to purchase organic produce and ingredients whenever possible, is why I also highly recommend to purchase organic enema coffee – to avoid pesticides, herbicides,
+For the same reasons I recommend to purchase organic produce and ingredients whenever possible, is why I also highly recommend purchasing organic enema coffee – to avoid pesticides, herbicides,

 What Brand of Enema Coffee Should I Use?